schmidtseb/japanese-reader/arc42.md

 -   **Hook-based Logic Abstraction:** Complex or reusable logic is encapsulated in custom hooks. `useSentenceAnalysis` abstracts the entire flow of fetching/caching analysis. `useHotkeys` centralizes keyboard shortcut management.
 -   **Feature-Driven Code Organization:** The `src/features` directory groups components and views by major application functionality (Editor, Reader, Review).
 This makes it easy to locate and work on a specific part of the application.
 -   **Schema-Defined API Payloads:** The application defines explicit JSON schemas (`src/utils/structured-output.ts`) that are sent to the Gemini API.
 This forces the model to return data in a predictable format, making the application robust against variations in the model's text generation.
+-   **Explicit Component Resets via `key` Prop:** For complex components that interact with stateful third-party libraries (like the `wanakana` IME helper) or have intricate internal state, a unique `key` prop is passed.
+This prop is changed whenever a new instance of the data is displayed (e.g., for each new review card).
+This leverages a core React pattern to force the component to unmount and remount completely, ensuring a clean state and preventing bugs related to improper lifecycle management or state leakage between renders.
 -   **Progressive Web App (PWA) Implementation:** The app is a PWA.
 A service worker (`sw.js`) is used to cache static application assets, enabling offline use of the app's shell.
 A `manifest.json` file provides metadata for installability ("Add to Home Screen").
 This enhances reliability and user engagement.

 ---